worldbench/VideoLucy/README.md

 |   |-- EgoMem.json
 ```

-After splicing the downloaded EgoLife video resources by date, place them into the `videos` folder.
-The `annos` folder contains detailed data annotations, and `EgoMem.json` is the Q&A pairs used for evaluation.
+After splicing the downloaded EgoLife video resources by date, place them into the `videos` folder. (**Note: I have uploaded the spliced daily videos to the [ModelScope](https://www.modelscope.cn/datasets/jlongzuo/EgoLife_Daily/) repository for your convenience.**) The `annos` folder contains detailed data annotations, and `EgoMem.json` is the Q&A pairs used for evaluation.
 The Q&A pair has the following format:

 ```
 {